Premier Squash League

 Organised by England Squash, the Premier Squash League is the top domestic professional team league.
 Each match night sees 5 fixtures played, 4 male, 1 female, playing best of 5 matches, first to 11 points.
 The season culminates with a grand final in May in front of a sell-out crowd.

-Reigning current champions, University of Nottingham are hot favourites for the 2017/18 title.
+Previous champions in 2016/17, University of Nottingham will once again be in contention for the 2018/19 PSL title.
 The squad features some of the world's best players and England's rising stars including former World No. 1 Nick Matthew and top 25 player Declan James.

 The team also includes the top student players from the University's performance squash programme including two-time National British Universities champion Hana Ramadan.